How to talk about marriage with your boyfriend

 But now the question is “how early is too early”?

-The timing of the conversation is probably just as important as the structure of it.
+The timing of the marriage conversation is probably just as important as its structure.

 Truthfully, the best time to bring up marriage in a relationship is when the two of you are in a stable relationship.
 In that phase, you discuss future plans for your relationship on a regular basis and feel comfortable sharing your dreams, hopes, and goals with each other.

-Different couples will reach this stage of the relationship at different times and therefore you can’t put a time stamp on it.
-My guess is, it’s anywhere after six months.
+Different couples will reach this stage of the relationship at different times and therefore you can’t put a time frame on it.
+My guess is anywhere past the six months mark.

 But now let’s get to the how!